ugis90/Send-Mail/README.md

 To run this application, you will need to run the SendMail.py file

-* First, you have to set up a specialised password on google for apps to access your email
+* First, you have to set up a specialised password on google for apps to access your gmail

 * You will have to input your email login details in the "login to mail" section along with the special password you have created